KohaAloha/are-we-flying/docs/are we flying.md

     self.set_headers()

     # If we don't have MSFS running, there is no point in trying
-    # to do anything: we have no connection to the sim.
+    # to do anything on a GET request: we have no connection to the sim.
     if not sim_connection.connected:
       return self.wfile.write(json.dumps(None).encode('utf-8'))

-    # If we get here, we know MSFS is running, so we create
+    # If we get here, we know MSFS is running, so we can add
-    # a special route that can be fetch()ed to check.
+    # a special route that can be fetch()ed to check that fact.
     if '/connected' in self.path: data = True

     # for any other route, we treat it as API call.
     else: data = self.get_api_response()

-    # and then send the data as http response, making sure the
+    # and then we send our data as http response, making sure the
     # response is never empty.
     if data != None: data = json.dumps(data).encode('utf-8')
     else: data = "{}"